mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

-# How to customize VizroAI
+# How to customize Vizro-AI

-This guide explains how to customize `VizroAI`.

-`VizroAI` accepts a single argument named `model`.
-This `model` argument can either be a string that specifies the name of the `ChatOpenAI` model or an instantiated `ChatOpenAI` model.

-We'll delve into customizing the `ChatOpenAI` model later; for now, let's concentrate on the default usage of `VizroAI`.

-## Default usage

-`VizroAI`can be initialized without any arguments, in which case it will, by default, use OpenAI model `"gpt-3.5-turbo"` with a temperature setting of 0.
-`"gpt-3.5-turbo"` points to the latest model offering enhanced speed and accuracy in generating responses in requested formats, while maintaining cost-effective performance.

-## Choosing OpenAI model

-When choosing OpenAI model, there are few things to keep in mind; the complexity of the task, cost associated with it and the desired response time.
+## Which LLMs are supported by Vizro-AI?
+Vizro-AI currently supports OpenAI models as follows:

+- `gpt-3.5-turbo-0613` (to be deprecated on June 13, 2024)
+- `gpt-4-0613`
+- `gpt-3.5-turbo-1106` (under testing)
+- `gpt-4-1106-preview` (under testing, not suitable for production use)
+- `gpt-3.5-turbo-0125`
+- `gpt-3.5-turbo`

+We are working on supporting more models and more vendors.
+Stay tuned!

+These models Vizro-AI supports offer different levels of performance and
+cost:

-**gpt-3.5** model series are good in both general tasks and chat-specific applications.
+* The **gpt-3.5** model series are good in both general tasks and chat-specific applications.
 These models have lower price point and higher speeds for providing answers.

-However, for more demanding tasks, consider upgrading to the **gpt-4** models.
+* Consider upgrading to the **gpt-4** models for more demanding tasks.
 While they are part of a more capable GPT model series, their response time is slower than gpt-3.5 models, and they come at a higher cost.

+Refer to the [OpenAI documentation for more about model capabilities](https://platform.openai.com/docs/models/overview) and [pricing](https://openai.com/pricing).

+## Default initialization
+`VizroAI`can be initialized without any arguments, in which case it uses `"gpt-3.5-turbo"` by default, with a temperature setting of 0. `"gpt-3.5-turbo"` offers enhanced speed and accuracy, and generates responses in requested formats while maintaining cost-effective performance.

+## Customization at initialization
+To customize the model, you can pass `VizroAI` a single argument named `model`, which can either be a string that specifies the name of a `ChatOpenAI` model or an instantiated `ChatOpenAI` model.

-In the example below, we customized `VizroAI` by providing OpenAI model name in a string form. ( see for [models currently supported by Vizro-AI](../explanation/faq.md#which-llms-are-supported-by-vizro-ai)).
+The example below uses the OpenAI model name in a string form:

 !!! example "Customize with string"